Nurse Login

 9.5.4.
 Recommend changes to the actuary when necessary.

-Evaluate the administration of the pension plan through an annual pension plan assessment and compliance report to Council in annually, which will include the pension plan compliance calendar.
+Evaluate the administration of the pension plan through an annual pension plan assessment and compliance report to Council in annually, which includes the pension plan compliance calendar.

-10.3.
-The PCC will present the findings and recommendations of the above reviews to Council.
+10.2.1.
+The PCC will present the findings and recommendations of investment reviews, audit findings, and actuarial assessments to the FAC for reporting to Council.

-10.4.
-The PCC will act as a liaison with the external auditors during the annual pension fund audit — reviewing the scope of the audit, reviewing the final audit reports, and presenting the findings to Council.
+10.2.2.
+The PCC will act as a liaison with the external auditors during the annual pension fund audit.